ABC Motors Logo

 Who is the founder of ABC Motors?

 ABC Motors owes its creation to Sir Jean Etienne Moylin A-Chuen, the company’s mastermind.
-The company is an integral part of the automotive cluster of the ABC Group.
+The company is an integral part of the ABC Group’s automotive cluster.
 Its activities are guided by the principles laid down by its founder, who was deeply committed to family values.

 What does the ABC Motors logo stand for?

 The ABC Motors logo epitomizes the rich heritage of British engineering.
 Established in 1912 in Hersham, Surrey, by Ronald Charteris, the company initially specialized in various branches of engineering, including automotive and aviation.
-The chief architect who created the company’s various designs was Granville Bradshaw.
+Granville Bradshaw was the chief architect who created the company’s various designs.